redux-form/redux-form/docs/GettingStarted.md

 # Getting Started With `redux-form`

-`redux-form` primarily consists of three things:
+`redux-form` primarily consists of four things:

 1. A Redux reducer that listens to dispatched `redux-form` actions to maintain your form state in Redux.
 2. A React component decorator that wraps your entire form in a Higher Order Component (HOC) and provides functionality via props.
 3. A `Field` component to connect your individual field inputs to the Redux store.
+4. Various Action Creators for interacting with your forms throughout the application.

 ## Implementation Guide